Book Production

 6. Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones, James Clear, Avery

 Nonfiction blurbs can sometimes be longer than 150 words (but not longer than 250) and feature bullet points to introduce the central ideas or chapters.
-In their case, the cliffhanger is a resolution or promise that by the end of the book, they will be able to clarify a situation or find solutions to a specific problem.
+In their case, the cliffhanger is a resolution or promise that by the end of the book, they can clarify a situation or find solutions to a specific problem.

 book blurbs atomic habits